Pseudogap phases, chiral anomaly and topological order with quantum loop entanglement

 The only topological defects of SU(2) spin configurations in $d=3$ spatial dimensions are hedgehogs and hopfions.
 They are classified by $\pi_2(S^2)$ and $\pi_3(S^2)$ homotopy groups respectively.
 Hedgehogs are equipped with a point singularity and enjoy topological protection against quantum fluctuations \cite{Nikolic2019, Nikolic2019b, Nikolic2023a}, while hopfions are non-singular configurations similar to $d=2$ skyrmions.
 Since electrons carry both charge and spin, their charge and spin currents are closely intertwined.
 If electron's spin current exhibits a topological structure, its charge current will reflect the same structure unless spin and charge are deconfined.
 The charge analogue to a hedgehog is a monopole.
-The binding of monopoles to hedgehogs is a ``topological'' magnetoelectric effect, and the equivalent phenomenon in two spatial dimensions is a ``topological'' Hall effect.
+The binding of monopoles to hedgehogs is a ``topological'' magnetoelectric effect, and the equivalent phenomenon in two spatial dimensions, vortex-skyrmion binding, is a ``topological'' Hall effect.
 There are also charge current configurations analogous to hopfions.
 They are usually classified by the second Chern number of the U(1) bundle \cite{Peskin1995, StoneGoldbart2009, ZinnJustin2001}, and their association with the Hopf index of the $\pi_3(S^2)$ homotopy group is rarely mentioned \cite{Bandyopadhyay2012}.